 These prints were sold out of Lucas’ gallery in New York, as well as galleries around the country.
 Most of the artists who produced prints for Lucas are of no particular note and indeed it is often impossible to read the signatures, or even if they are legible, to find out much about the artists.
 The prints typically have a “soft” feel to them and are colored with pastel shades.
 The fact that the artists are not of the first rank, that the prints were run off in fairly large runs, and that there are lots and lots of these prints floating around means that they have only “decorative” value.
 They are attractive, original prints, but generally not collector prints.

 My name is Lucille Lucas, the daughter of Sidney Lucas.
 Your information about my father is not quite correct and there are some omissions such as his being the first North American publisher of original Salvador Dali lithographs.
 He also published many other artists including Redoute, Prevost and Barraband, Vlaminck and Utrillo which are all very crisp, clear and beautiful images.
 My mother Phyllis Lucas started The Old Print Center in the 1950's long after Sidney had his wholesale business in full swing.
 I am not aware of a gallery named after his sister Camilla but he did use that name in his publications.
 My mother's gallery did not close in the 1960's.
 Phyllis Lucas ran her gallery until the day she died and then her children kept it open.
-As a matter of fact I have moved the inventory to Colorado under the name Lucille Lucas Gallery.
+I have moved the inventory to Colorado under the name Lucille Lucas Gallery.
 My mother's gallery was The Old Print Center Phyllis Lucas Gallery.
 For more information please refer to my web site lucillelucasgallery.com We do not do appraisals for free so please do not request information about my fathers publications.
 Everyone is welcome to read our history and look over our inventory.
 We get a lot of requests and simply do not have the staff to work on our web site and reply to so many questions.

 Mr. Lane I would appreciate your making some corrections to your commentary.
 I welcome your correspondence with me if you are inclined.